 Midwest Studies in Philosophy

-Submissions to Midwest Studies in Philosophy are by invitation only.
-Please contact Prof. Howard Wettstein at [email protected] for more information.
+Submissions are by invitation only.
+Contact Prof. Howard Wettstein at [email protected] for more information.

 All papers accepted for publication must be original work and previously unpublished.